Detained Belarusian dissident appears in video as fury mounts over 'hijacking' of Ryanair flight - KTVZ

 ‘Utterly unacceptable’

-The incident has been condemned by world leaders.
-European Commission President Ursula von der Leyen said Monday that the bloc is discussing sanctions against individuals, economic entities, and the Belarusian aviation sector.
-“There will be a very strong answer because it is an outrageous behavior and Lukashenko and his regime have to understand that this will have severe consequences,” she said.
+Von der Leyen on Monday said that the bloc would close its airspace to planes from Belarus in response to the incident, and warned of more sanctions to come.

+“#EUCO leaders acted forcefully in response to the outrageous actions of the Belarus regime.
+We are closing our airspace to planes from Belarus & call on EU airlines not to fly over the country.
+Further economic sanctions will be presented soon,” she tweeted.

-Von der Leyen also called for the immediate release of Protasevich, saying that “we will put pressure on the regime as long as it finally respects the freedom of media and the freedom of press and the freedom of opinion.”
-She added that a $3.6 billion (3 billion Euro) investment aid package from the EU to Belarus will be “on hold and frozen until Belarus turns democratic.”
+She has also said that a $3.6 billion (3 billion Euro) investment aid package from the EU to Belarus will be “on hold and frozen until Belarus turns democratic.”

 US Secretary of State Antony Blinken condemned the incident Sunday and demanded the release of Protasevich.
 “This shocking act perpetrated by the Lukashenka regime endangered the lives of more than 120 passengers, including U.S. citizens,” Blinken said in a statement.
 “Initial reports suggesting the involvement of the Belarusian security services and the use of Belarusian military aircraft to escort the plane are deeply concerning and require full investigation.”